yam3501/MiniDES/README.md

 ### By: Yash Mhaskar | Date: 2 - Oct - 24

-C implementation of a Feistel cipher for 8-bit strings.
+C implementation of DES for 8-bit strings.

 --------